Compose Views with Mixins#

 Reusing logic outside the view#

-On the rare occasion the same logic must also run from a script or a
+If the same logic must also run from a script or worker, extract a plain function and call it from both.
+Put it where it is easiest to find.

-from fastapi_restly.objects import async_build_from_schema
+from fastapi_restly.objects import async_make_new_object

 def hash_and_set_password(user: User, raw_password: str) -> None: